 There is really a need to strike a balance between what is best for your dog to eat and what it wants.
 Not everything your dog wants is good for it.

-What Are Sour Patch Kids Made Of?
+Are Sour Patch Kids Ingredients Good For Dogs?

 To decide if it is safe for your dog to consume this candy, let us consider its content.
 The candy is mainly made of inverted and sour sugars with some tartaric acid and citric acid.